sap-tutorials/Tutorials/tutorials/odata-dd-5-annotations/odata-dd-5-annotations.md

 ## Intro

 The members of the OData Technical Committee have worked hard on OData as a robust, well-defined and extensible standard.
-In this tutorial we'll look at a key extensibility mechanism in the form of Vocabularies, and a dominant use thereof in the form of Annotations.
+In this tutorial we'll look at a key extensibility mechanism in the form of vocabularies, and a dominant use thereof in the form of annotations.

 ---